Thank you for your interest in OESF 2019, held from Monday 2nd to Friday 6th September 2019 in Christchurch, New Zealand.

 Each Town Hall Meeting is under the guidance and direction of the Meeting Organiser who moderates a lively discussion.
-In this informal setting, attendees are encouraged to take an active role and participate in discussions led by the moderator.
-Town Halls Meetings will run for up to 45 mins.
+In these informal settings attendees are encouraged to share their voice, take an active role and participate in discussions led by the moderator!
+Town Hall Meetings run for up to 45 mins.

 Meeting Organisers: Griffith University, Climate Change Response Program

 New IUCN-WCPA Guidance on choosing tools for assessing ecosystem services in protected areas, KBAs and natural World Heritage sites

 This session will present the recently published IUCN-WCPA “Tools for measuring, modelling, and valuing ecosystem services: Guidance for Key Biodiversity Areas, natural World Heritage sites, and protected areas”.
 The guidance document reviews existing ecosystem services assessment tools, focusing on their application in Key Biodiversity Areas, natural World Heritage sites and protected areas.
 The report is the result of collaboration between over 20 international experts in the field convened by the International Union for Conservation of Nature (IUCN).

 Protected areas, including natural World Heritage sites, as well as Key Biodiversity Areas (KBAs), play a crucial role in securing the long-term delivery of ecosystem services.
 Identifying and quantifying ecosystem services provided by these sites can help decision-makers and protected area managers justify the importance of conserving them.
 However, selecting a tool that can be applied in a specific context, and given particular resource constraints, can be challenging and time-consuming for practitioners, as an array of ecosystem services assessment tools have been developed in recent years.
 The new IUCN guidance helps to identify an appropriate tool through a set of “decision trees”, which are also available online.

 Room: Savoy East

 Meeting Organisers: International Union for Conservation of Nature (IUCN)